AswinRam4433/PasswordGame/README.md

 # Password Game README

 Welcome to the Password Game repository!
-This project is a backend implementation of the [Password Game](https://neal.fun/password-game/) challenge.
+This project is a backend implementation of the [Neal's Password Game](https://neal.fun/password-game/) challenge.
 The game involves creating a password that satisfies multiple rules.
 The rules range from simple requirements like password length and the presence of specific characters to more complex conditions involving Roman numerals, moon phases, and dynamic data from external APIs.

 ## Table of Contents